Unlimited PTO: Pros and Cons That Every HR Specialist Should Know

 They’d be less likely to succumb to distractions around them or take excessive breaks from work just to kill time because going on a holiday sounds so much better than a gossip session near the coffee machine.

 Allowing employees to take a break from work whenever they feel like it greatly minimizes the likelihood of exhaustion, which in turn benefits the company.
 Employees who are less likely to feel burned out or stressed tend to be more productive, engaged, and loyal to the company.
+This focus on employee wellness can be a significant factor in combating issues like the "great resignation" phenomenon.

 Improved Coordination